 - Provides nutrients our bodies need to retain energy for our bodies and our minds

-How to get kids to choose healthy snacks (for big and little kids)
+How to get kids to choose healthy, clean eating snacks (for big and little kids)

 Make snacks easily accessible – place them at eye level for your family members in both your pantry and refrigerator.